 Teletherapy sessions can also have advantages.
 For example, they can allow your therapist to be “present” with you as you practice CBT techniques in your home or in other settings.

-With the recent creation of the Psychology Interjurisdictional Compact we are now able to offer teletherapy to residents of 34 states.
+With the creation of the Psychology Interjurisdictional Compact, we are now able to offer teletherapy to residents of 42 states using our HIPAA-secure video conference platform.

 News & Updates